kvarak/dnd/docs/_Classes/warlock.md

     You can cast *speak with dead* at will, without expending a spell slot.

 - #### World's Empathy
     The world appears differently to you than it does to others, you see existence as a personality unto itself.
-You gain proficiency with the Insight skill.
+You gain the *Perception - Insight* skill and its prerequisite.
 When you would normally make an Investigation check to search an area, you may choose to perform an Insight check instead.
-If you do, you have advantage on the check.

-    In addition you have advantage on History checks made to recall knowledge if these checks are made in a location directly related to the topic being discussed.
+    In addition you are considered to have the *History* skill when making checks made to recall knowledge, if these checks are made in a location directly related to the topic being discussed.

 </div>